AdmiralFraggle/sommer-lawn/README.md

 Website for https://sommerlawn.com
 This is an [Astro](https://astro.build) website based on the [Hello Astro](https://github.com/hellotham/hello-astro) starter theme which uses Typescript, TailwindCSS, Markdown and MDX.
 It follows the [JAMstack architecture](https://jamstack.org) by automatically building a static version from the Git repository.

-## Start Development
+## Development
+### Get Started
-- git clone this repo and cd to its directory
+- `git clone` this repo and cd to the repo directory
 - `npm install -g pnpm` Install performant NPM which is required for builds and deployment
 - `pnpm install` Install dependencies
 - `pnpm dev` Run local server for local development

-## Deployment to Netlify
-All commits to the main branch are automatically deployed to production on Netlify at https://sommerlawn.com
+### Adding New Features
+- When adding new features, create a feature branch.
+E.g: `git checkout -B new-contact-page` and develop from that branch.
-- Deploy new features by pushing to a new feature branch which will build a Netlify Deploy Preview.
+- When local development works, deploy those updates by pushing to the remote feature branch which will build a Netlify Deploy Preview.
+E.g, with the feature branch checked out: `git push` and then you can check how the Deploy Preview looks.
-- If the Deploy Preview looks good, then merge to the main git branch, which will then automatically deploy to production and make your new changes live on https://sommerlawn.com
+- If the Deploy Preview looks good, then you can open a PR and merge to the `main` git branch, which will then automatically deploy to production and make your new changes live on https://sommerlawn.com.

+### Notes on Deploying to the Netlify Environment
+- All commits to the main branch are automatically deployed to production on Netlify at https://sommerlawn.com.
+- Builds for deployments to Netlify should be handled in `netlify.toml` and `package.json`, not in the Netlify GUI.
+- Don't upgrade packages unless required.
+- Packages should be handled via `pnpm-lock.yaml` and commited since that is what the production build will use via the `pnpm i --frozen-lockfile && pnpm build` command.
+- Develop with the same version of Node that Netlify will use and specify that in `package.json`.

 ## 🧞 Commands
 All commands are run from the root of the project, from a terminal: